facebook/create-react-app/packages/react-scripts/template/README.md

 >  If you find yourself doing this often in development, please [file an issue](https://github.com/facebookincubator/create-react-app/issues/new) to tell us about your use case because we want to make watcher the best experience and are open to changing how it works to accommodate more workflows.

-The build command will check for linter warning and fail the build if any are found.
+The build command will check for linter warning and fail if any are found.

 ### Disabling jsdom